trichoplax/all-6-dice-faces/README.md

-# all-6-dice-faces
+# All 6 dice faces
-Probability of rolling all 6 dice faces
+Roll N six-sided dice.
+What is the probability of rolling all 6 dice faces?

+Used to provide test cases for a code golf challenge.